About Secure Online Testing

 No matter which tool you decide to use, there are limitations and considerations to take into account.
 Please review our Secure Online Testing Tools for Faculty guide for more information about both tools.

-With the understanding that not all students may have the technology required to use these tools, please consider whether the use of additional secure testing tools is warranted and necessary.
-If you believe that one of these tools are necessary, there are two options supported by UTech.
-We suggest the following:
+With the understanding that not all students may have the technology readily available, and need to be informed that you are going to use one of these tools for exams, consider whether the use of additional secure testing tools is warranted and necessary.

 For more information on selecting the best tool for your needs, as well as considerations about testing equity, see the Secure Online Testing Tools Faculty guide.